 13.1 Employer and Organization Responsibility.
-The Agency and the Organization agree to exert every reasonable effort to provide and maintain a work environment conducive to the safety and well-being of Employees.
-Applicable law, directives/regulations, local policy and any change thereto are subject to I & I Bargaining.
+The Agency and the Organization agree to exert every reasonable effort to provide and maintain a work environment conducive to the safety and well- being of Employees.
+Negotiated local policies, directives, and any change thereto are subject to I & I bargaining.
 Management's intent is to provide the necessary briefings, instructions, training, or education, and ensure all available safety precautions and devices have been incorporated.